mjburton8107/intermediate-sql-queries-afternoon/README.md

 ## Group by

 * Find a count of how many tracks there are per genre

+SELECT count(*), GenreId FROM Track
+GROUP BY GenreId*

-* Find a count of all Tracks where the Genre is pop
+* Find a count of all Tracks where the Genre is pop SELECT count(*) FROM Track
+WHERE GenreId = 9*

 * Find a list of all artist and how many albums they have

+SELECT Artist.Name, count(Album.Title)
+FROM Artist
+JOIN Album ON Album.ArtistId = Artist.ArtistId
+GROUP BY Artist.Name

 ## Use Distinct

-* From the tracks table find a unique list of all composers
+* From the tracks table find a unique list of all composers SELECT DISTINCT Composer FROM Track

 * From the Invoice table find a unique list of all Billing postal codes

+SELECT DISTINCT BillingPostalCode FROM Invoice

 * From the Customer table find a unique list of all companies

+SELECT DISTINCT Company FROM Customer

 ## Delete Rows

 Always do a select before a delete to make sure you get back exactly what you want and only what you want to delete!

 * Remove all pop tracks from the tracks table
+DELETE FROM Track
+WHERE GenreId = 9
+FOREIGN KEY constraint failed

 * Remove all tracks by `Santana`

+DELETE FROM Track
+WHERE Composer = 'Santana'

 * Remove all of the rest of the tracks, yes all of them.
+DELETE FROM Track

 Now refresh your browser to reset all your data